codingforpleasure/customized-workspace/Ubuntu/useful-resources/sampling.md

   <img width="700" src="images/sampling/negative_sampling.jpg" title="Look into the image">
 </p>

-no we will create a supervised problem with the pairs of words are the input as X, and has to predict the target label.
+Now we will create a supervised problem with the pairs of words are the input as X, and has to predict the target label.

 [Great explanation of Negative sampling with givving skip-gram example](https://youtu.be/vYTihV-9XWE)